faynch/faynch/README.md

 **My name is Fay** 👼🏻

- Now, I am a sophomore student of software engineering at KMITL.
-I am interested in coding and want to learn more understanding about coding.
+Hi, I'm a sophomore at software engineering KMITL.
+I stumbled coding when I was in high school, it was fascinating, that is why I decided to join this engineering major to learn more about it.

-I am the beginner about coding but I will try to use this platform to share my code with your guys.
-So, if you have any suggestion or see some bug in my code, feel free to tell me.
-I appreciate a lot that you spend your time to read my code.
+I am new to coding, but I will try to share my code via this platform.
+So, if you have any suggestion or see some crucial mistakes in my code, feel free to tell me.
+Thank you in advanced!

-Sincerely thank you all of you 🥺🙏🏻
+Thanks for the support 🥺🙏🏻

 # Programming Language ⌨️
 <img src="https://img.icons8.com/color/48/000000/c-programming.png" title="C"/><img src="https://img.icons8.com/color/48/000000/python--v1.png" title="Python"/>  <img src="https://img.icons8.com/color/48/000000/c-plus-plus-logo.png" title="C++"/> <img src="https://img.icons8.com/color/48/000000/java-coffee-cup-logo--v1.png" title="Java"/>